 Impairment losses on financial assets carried at amortised cost are measured as the difference between the carrying amount of the financial asset and the present value of estimated future cash flows discounted at the asset's original effective interest rate.
-Impairment losses are recognised in the statement of comprehensive income and reflected in an allowance account against loans and receivables.
-When a subsequent event causes the amount of impairment loss to decrease, the decrease in impairment loss is reversed through the statement of comprehensive income.
+Impairment losses are recognised in the statement of profit or loss and other comprehensive income and reflected in an allowance account against loans and receivables.